chaoss/grimoirelab-tutorial/index.md

   so that it can be analyzed later.
 Perceval also knows how to negotiate with the repositories APIs to perform incremental retrieval.
 That allows for continuous updates of recent data from the repository, retrieving only the increment, in a way that is transparent to the library user.
-[Learn more about Perceval](/perceval/intro.md).

-* **Arthur** organizes the data retrieval from repositories.
-It uses a queuing system to provide retrieval jobs as an abstraction.
-Each retrieval job, which corresponds to data retrieval from a specific repository, can run in a different node.
-Data queues provide an API very similar to Perceval, with the same data structures.
-Arthur is usually used as a library by code consuming the retrieved data.
-Arthur uses Perceval for access to the repositories.
-  [Learn more about
-  Arthur](/basics/scenarios.md#arthur-orchestrating-data-retrieval).

 ### Data storage